 - Judicial review.
 Here we can get a decision overturned if it is shown to be wrong in law.
 Applications must be made promptly.

-We will ensure that you are advised about the different ways of funding your case, both fixed fees and hourly rates; we can also put you in touch with a specialist crowd-funding platform Crowd Justice, and we can work with your insurance company, if appropriate.
+Our school admissions appeal solicitors can offer you valuable assistance.
+Our experts will ensure that you are advised about the different ways of funding your case, both fixed fees and hourly rates.
+In addition, we can put you in touch with a specialist crowd-funding platform Crowd Justice, and we can work with your insurance company, if appropriate.

 Why use Doyle Clayton?

 As well as providing high quality, timely and practical legal advice, we believe that the following sets us apart from other law firms: